Ruth Tarvydas

 Ruta Anna "Ruth" Tarvydas (c.
 1947 – 16 May 2014) was an Australian fashion designer.
-Born in Germany to Lithuanian parents, her family emigrated to Perth, Western Australia, when Tarvydas was two years old.
 She opened her first boutique at the age of 19, with her brother, and shortly after established her first label.
 In 1983, Taryvdas became the first Australian designer to export clothing overseas.
 By the 2000s, she had designs being sold in 170 outlets across 16 countries, with a number of celebrity clients, both in Australia and overseas.
 A flagship store in King Street, Perth, was opened in 2009, but closed three years later with Tarvydas in heavy debt.
 A new store was opened in Claremont in 2012, and was featured with Tarvydas in a 2013 ABC1 documentary.
 Tarvydas was to debut at Paris Fashion Week in 2014, but she died two months before the event.

 Early life

 Ruth Tarvydas was born to Lithuanian parents, Martynas and Ursula Tarvydas in Kempten, Germany.
 In 1949, when Ruth was around two years old, her family emigrated from post-war Germany to Australia, where they settled in Tuart Hill, Western Australia.